 Friday, August 25, 2006

-Army of Shadows / L'Armée des ombres
+ARMY OF SHADOWS / L'Armée des ombres

-(Jean-Pierre Melville, France, 1969, 35mm, 145 mins.)
+(Jean-Pierre Melville, France, 1969, 35mm, 145 minutes)

 "Bad memories!
 I welcome you anyway...you are my long-lost youth."